 We propose a combined machine learning and combinatorial optimization method to jointly constrain antibody design space and predict antibody cocktails to address viral escape.

-We describe a new statistical model based on the least absolute shrinkage and selection operator (LASSO) (cite), to extract features of antibody genomes that contribute or detract from neutralization while accounting for saturated data characteristic of antibody neutralization assays.
-The application of the saturated LASSO (satlasso) to antibody sequence and neutralization data combined with mutational scanning on antibody structures identifies genome locations and mutations that have the potential to enhance antibody neutralization.
+We describe a new statistical model based on the least absolute shrinkage and selection operator (LASSO) (cite), to extract features of antibody sequences that contribute or detract from neutralization while accounting for saturated data characteristic of antibody neutralization assays.
+The application of the saturated LASSO (satlasso) to antibody sequence and neutralization data combined with mutational scanning on antibody structures identifies sequence positions and mutations that have the potential to enhance antibody neutralization.

 Constraining antibody design with machine learning

-We used publicly available sequence and neutralization data from 93 antibodies that were recovered from convalescent COVID-19 patients (cite) and performed satlasso selection to uncover antibody genome features amenable to optimization (Fig 1e).
-We focused on the C105 antibody, whose structure has been solved in detail1.
+We used publicly available sequence and neutralization data from 93 antibodies that were recovered from convalescent COVID-19 patients (cite) and performed satlasso selection to uncover antibody sequence features amenable to optimization (Fig 1e).
+We focused on the C105 antibody, whose antigen-complex structure has been solved1.
 C105 can bind to the S trimer in two states: with all three RBDs in the “up” state or with two RBDs “up” and one “down” by resting its three heavy chain regions and two of its light chain regions against the receptor-binding ridge of the RBD1.
-It shares binding characteristics with other investigated antibodies: a binding region with COV21 and B38, and a similar binding mode with B381.
+It shares binding characteristics with other investigated antibodies, most notably sharing a binding mode with B38, CB6, CC12.1, and CV301.
 The relatively wide range of binding as well as shared characteristics makes C105 a good antibody for case study.
-Predictions for the C105 antibody yielded five dominant genome locations, two of which were found to be common in other VH3-55 anti-SARS-CoV2 antibodies (Fig 1c).
+Predictions for the C105 antibody yielded five dominant sequence locations, two of which were found to be common in other VH3-53 anti-SARS-CoV2 antibodies (Fig 1c).
 In particular, heavy chain mutations TH28I and YH58F were predicted to significantly contribute to SARS-CoV2 neutralization; this optimized antibody C105TH28I-YH58F was validated experimentally and found to have significantly increased neutralization compared to non-optimized C105 (Fig 1e).

 Combinatorial optimization on fitness landscapes to design antibody cocktails